chromium/chromium/docs/updater/functional_spec.md

 The macOS API is [defined here](installer_api_mac.md).

 TODO(crbug.com/1035895): Document Windows installer APIs

+TODO(crbug.com/1339454): Run installers at BELOW_NORMAL_PRIORITY_CLASS if the update flow is a background flow.

+### Enterprise Enrollment
+TODO(crbug.com/1339451): Document enterprise enrollment and the token.

 ### Enterprise Policies
 Enterprise policies can prevent the installation of applications: